oracle-quickstart/oci-weblogic-migration/README.md

 6. Upload OCI Resource Manager Stack (Optional)
    By default, the script uploads the stack to the target Object Storage bucket for deployment via OCI Resource Manager.
    This behavior can be controlled using the `skip_transfer` option in `$toolHome/config/on-prem.env` file.

 7. Archive WebLogic Domain
-   Archives Oracle Home, JDK Home, Domain Home, and any custom directories.
+   Archives **Oracle Home, JDK Home, Domain Home, and any custom directories**.

-   Uses naming convention:
+   **Archive Naming Convention**
    ```bash
    <machine>-<domain>-domain_home.tar.gz
    <machine>-<domain>-java_home.tar.gz
    <machine>-<domain>-weblogic_home.tar.gz
    <machine>-<domain>-custom_home.tar.gz
    ```
-   Note:  It is highly recommended that the WebLogic Domain is in stop state before compressing directories to avoid files being modified between read and write.
+    Note: It is highly recommended that the WebLogic Domain is in a stopped state before compressing directories, to avoid files being modified between read and write.

 8. Upload Archives to OCI (Optional)
    By default, the script uploads all generated archives to a specified OCI Object Storage bucket.